-As the expert Prof. Gutierrez Rivera clearly summarizes, “it is apparent that Guillermo subscribes to machismo culture viewing Ms. Ortega Rodriguez inferior to him and as his property.
-Guillermo has demonstrated this in his repeated use of violence against Ms. Ortega Rodriguez.”
-Guillermo expected her to behave as if she were his property in every aspect of her life.
+As the expert Prof. Lirio Gutierrez Rivera clearly summarizes, “it is apparent that Mateo subscribes to machismo culture viewing Ms. Stern inferior to him and as his property.
+Mateo has demonstrated this in his repeated use of violence against Ms. Stern.”
+Mateo expected her to behave as if she were his property in every aspect of her life.
 He controlled and dominated every aspect of her life: her schedule, her whereabouts, her clothes, her privacy, her faith, her friendships, her family, her work, her finances, and her sexuality.
 If she danced with another person, he hit her and blamed her for his mistreatment because she disobeyed him.
 He did not leave any corner of her life unturned with his rules deeply anchored in machismo culture.
-It should be stressed that this is not the first time that Ms. Ortega Rodriguez has been a victim of gender-based violence, corroborating the pervasiveness of this pandemic in Colombia.
-Before her horrific experience with Guillermo, Ms. Ortega Rodriguez was raped by her then-partner’s roommate because he viewed her a woman in Colombia and because he knew he could do so with impunity.
+It should be stressed that this is not the first time that Ms. Stern has been a victim of gender-based violence, corroborating the pervasiveness of this pandemic in Colombia.
+Before her horrific experience with Mateo, Ms. Stern was raped by her then-partner’s roommate because he viewed her a woman in Colombia and because he knew he could do so with impunity.

 Courts have long recognized that persecution and the reasons for it cannot be considered “in a vacuum,” but must be understood in the socio-cultural, legal, and political context in which it takes place.
 Such circumstantial evidence of nexus takes many forms, including evidence of patterns of violence against group members and the lack of accountability for perpetrators of these acts.
 The Board has explicitly held that societal context is critical for evaluating nexus in cases of domestic violence.
 The testimony of Prof. Gutierrez Rivera and significant country conditions evidence in the record documents that violence against women is fully accepted and considered normal in Colombian society.
 Alarmingly, “the majority of Colombia’s government officials believe that spousal abuse ‘should be solved in privacy’ rather than by judicial authorities, highlighting “the discrepancy between the public officials’ opinion and the laws they are obligated to enforce.”
 According to a 2017 report for the United Nations Universal Periodic Review, “[s]ocietal norms and stereotypes associated with patriarchal roles and machismo remain dominant.”
 Research has shown that, “among certain social groups in Colombia . . .
 IPV [“Intimate Partner Violence”] is integral to the social norms that govern relationships among sexual partners.”
 This “macho culture condones violence, blames women for abuse inflicted on them and perpetuates traditional roles that expect women to stay home and raise children.”
 As a result, evidence “indicates that women who work outside of the home actually have a higher probability of experiencing intimate partner violence,” as “refusing to allow women to work for pay and resorting to violence are mechanisms men employ when perceiving their role and status threatened as breadwinners and household heads.”